 Successfully implement tactics and you will execute your strategy.
 When all your strategies are complete, you will have reached your vision.

-Let’s say you’ve studied your customer.
-You know the one specific tangible result they want the most, which you plan to help them achieve, is to give up smoking because they want to be able to play with their kids at the park without being out of breath.
+Let’s say you’ve studied your customer and you know the one specific tangible result they want the most, which you plan to help them meet, is to give up smoking because they want to be able to play with their kids at the park without being out of breath.

-Your strategy is to create a blog and email list to specifically sell this process as a package, which is sent in the form of online educational videos and the natural herbs via mail.
+Your strategy is to create a blog and email list to specifically sell this process as a package that is sent in the mail in the form of educational DVDs and the natural herbs.